Combinatorial model categories are equivalent to presentable quasicategories

 The relative category $@LPC$ can be informally described as the relative category of locally presentable categories, left adjoint functors, and equivalences of categories.
-This naive definition does not make sense in the usual ZFC set theory without large cardinal axioms because proper classes (such as the class of objects of a nonterminal locally presentable category) cannot be elements of other classes.
+This naive definition does not make sense in the usual ZFC set theory without large cardinal axioms because proper classes (such as the class of objects of a locally presentable category that is not a poset) cannot be elements of other classes.
 We circumvent the problem by observing that a locally presentable category or a left adjoint functor between locally presentable categories can be specified using sets only, without referring to classes.
-The two fundamental facts that we need are as follows (see \vlpthm, \vaccstrong, and \vstronglyaccthm\ for a precise formulation): \li Any locally presentable category is the $λ$-ind-completion of a small category~$C$ that admits $λ$-small colimits, for some regular cardinal~$λ$. \li Any left adjoint functor between locally presentable categories is the $μ$-ind-completion of a functor between small categories, for some (possibly larger) regular cardinal~$μ$.
+The two fundamental facts that we need are as follows (see ^!{locally presentable characterization}, ^!{accessible functors are strong}, and ^!{accessible functors small} for a precise formulation): \li Any locally presentable category is the $λ$-ind-completion of a small category~$C$ that admits $λ$-small colimits, for some regular cardinal~$λ$. \li Any left adjoint functor between locally presentable categories is the $μ$-ind-completion of a functor between small categories, for some (possibly larger) regular cardinal~$μ$.